telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/servicestack-implementation/overview.md

 tags: overview
 published: True
 position: 0
-previous_url: /telerik-reporting-rest-service-service-stack,/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/servicestack-implementation/overview
+previous_url: /telerik-reporting-rest-service-service-stack,/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/servicestack-implementation/overview, /embedding-reports/host-the-report-engine-remotely/servicestack-implementation/
 ---

 # ServiceStack Implementation Overview

-The ServiceStack implementation of the Telerik Reporting REST Service is a __REST__ ful web service built upon the [ServiceStack](https://servicestack.net/) framework.
+The ServiceStack implementation of the Telerik Reporting REST Service is a __REST__ full web service built upon the [ServiceStack](https://servicestack.net/) framework.

-In order to utilize the service, you have to create a new class which inherits from the abstract [ReportsHostBase](/api/Telerik.Reporting.Services.ServiceStack.ReportsHostBase) class.
+In order to utilize the service, you have to create a new class that inherits from the abstract [ReportsHostBase](/api/Telerik.Reporting.Services.ServiceStack.ReportsHostBase) class.
 The *ReportsHostBase* class contains one important property needed by the reporting engine: [ReportServiceConfiguration](/api/Telerik.Reporting.Services.ServiceStack.ReportsHostBase#Telerik_Reporting_Services_ServiceStack_ReportsHostBase_ReportServiceConfiguration).

 The service can be hosted on [IIS]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/servicestack-implementation/how-to-add-telerik-reporting-rest-servicestack-to-web-application%}) or self-hosted.

 As Telerik Reporting ServiceStack REST service is a pure HTTP web service it can be accessed with any HTTP-capable client.
-For example you can create one of the following clients in order to utilize the service:
+For example, you can create one of the following clients in order to utilize the service:

 * JavaScript client
 * C# client